AraeKeres/nebula-writeup/level01.md

 Success!
 We have solved level01.
 So what happened here?

 First we set up our echo program by echoing "/bin/getflag" into a file named 'echo.'
 We then give it the execution permission using `chmod` to make it executable.
 The current contents of the PATH variable are backed up into `$tmp_path` just in case.
 PATH is set to be our home directory where we created our 'echo' script.
 Finally, we run the provided `flag01` program.
+When the program calls `echo` the systems looks for `echo` in the locations described by PATH where it finds `/home/level01/echo`.
+Since the `flag01` program has the setuid bit set it runs `getflag` as flag01.

 # Further Reading
 For more information on environment variables (including the PATH variable), see this article from Red Hat: [Linux environment variable tips and tricks](https://www.redhat.com/sysadmin/linux-environment-variables)